Wyvarn/RedditFacebookBot/README.md

 # other environmnent variables you will need
 # such as DATABASE_URL,
 ```
+> Although this .env file will not be pushed to production, it will be good for local testing and development

+Another setup that may be needed is a `praw.ini` file.
+Although not necessary it will be easier to interact with Reddit API through this file.
+This allows setting up your configurations with the `praw` library from Reddit and will be parsed by the `praw` library when the application starts.

+Check [praw.copy.ini](praw.copy.ini) file for a bit more information and also [here](https://praw.readthedocs.io/en/latest/index.html) for a complete reference when interacting with Reddit API

 For a detailed description check
 [here](https://pythontips.com/2017/04/13/making-a-reddit-facebook-messenger-bot/?utm_source=mybridge&utm_medium=blog&utm_campaign=read_more) and [here](https://tsaprailis.com/2016/06/02/How-to-build-and-deploy-a-Facebook-Messenger-bot-with-Python-and-Flask-a-tutorial/)